DustinScharf/musiccharts/README.md

 Press any button and get a chart list (with the genre specified on the button) into the directory `HOME/MusicCharts` as a csv file

-### Does someone have a very basic spotify or tidal api for end-users with just username+passord login?
+### Does someone have a very basic SPOTIFY-API or TIDAL-API for end-users with just username+passord login?
 Or is intresten in writing one in coop?